 Chaplaincy is integral to the pastoral care programme.
 Our chaplains are Christian people who provide care and support for students, families and staff.
-Any requests for Chaplaincy services can be made via the class teacher, by email: chaplaincy@hillside.wa.edu.au or by contacting the College office.
+Any requests for Chaplaincy services can be made via email: chaplaincy@hillside.wa.edu.au or by contacting the College office.